VIEW Alumni by Decade:

 Thomas Seth Holman, ’76, d.
 2015, was a noted art historian who served as chief curator at the Norton Simon Museum of Art, curator of collections at the Minnesota Museum of Art, associate director at Forum Gallery and executive director of the Hudson River Museum, the Albany Museum of Art and the Marietta/Cobb Museum of Art.

 John David Barnett, ’58, d.
 2014, retired from Cape Canaveral as supervisor of the sign and graphics department.

 Joan Adams Mondale, ’52, d.
-2014, was Second Lady of the United States from 1977 until 1981, as the wife of Vice President Walter Mondale.
+2014, was Second Lady of the United States from 1977 until 1981, as the spouse of Vice President Walter Mondale.
 After graduation from Macalester, she worked at the Boston Museum of Fine Arts and the Minneapolis Institute of Arts.
-She was an artist and author of Politics in Art and served on the boards of arts organizations.
+She was an artist and the author of Politics in Art, and served on the boards of arts organizations.
 She turned the Vice Presidential Mansion into a showcase of American art with works by artists including Robert Rauschenberg, Edward Hopper, Louise Nevelson and Ansel Adams.
 She also served as chairperson of the Federal Council on the Arts and Humanities.
 The newly renovated studio art building at Macalester was renamed the Joan Adams Mondale Hall of Studio Art in her honor in 2014.

 Harry Drake, ’50, d.
 2012, was a designer who devoted himself to painting, collecting art and philanthropy.
 His obituary can be read in the Star Tribune.